This post was updated November 2020.

 If you’re already familiar with the family of the language you’re studying or are just trying to brush up on concepts you’re already fairly comfortable in, this’ll get annoying.
 BUT, if this is all new information for you, it’s a great way to get your drills in.

 Nonetheless, repetition can be an excellent strategy to make concepts like these conjugations really second-nature.
 Even with my years and years of experience in Spanish.
 I had fun using Babbel to learn Spanish and drill my past tenses a bit.

 RELATED: Kwiziq vs Babbel

-Babbel dives real deep in the language for you, helping you with key concepts that you might not find somewhere else.
+Babbel dives real deep into the language for you, helping you with key concepts that you might not find somewhere else.

 Which, again, pros and cons.
 This is an incredible method of digesting new and important information.
 However, even if Babbel has a ‘listening and speaking’ section, there is no option to actively practice using the language, so don’t get sucked into depending on Babbel for all your language learning needs.

 Busuu vs Babbel: the price point